 I managed to find the fairway and the green was within range.
 My second shot was in the green side bunker and resulted in a par.

 It is a beautiful setting and a good birdie opportunity if you can get the ball around the green in 2 shots.

-3rd is really well designed and here you get a feel for how the course architecture.
-The are small bunkers all over the course and as you can see even on this short par 3.
+The 3rd hole at Whistling straits is really well designed.
+Here you get a feel for the course architecture.
+There are small bunkers all over the course and as you can see even on this short par 3.
 Many of them are not really in play, but just gives a certain character to the course which is nice.
 I played a 9 iron and had a decent birdie opportunity which was missed.

 A 414 yard par 4 where a good drive gets rewarded.
-The fairway opens up around 250 yards from the tee and with it being slightly downhill it gives you a significantly shorter approach shot.
-My caddie was really good and gave some good directions on holes like this.
-My drive was perfect and left me with a short approach shot to the green.
+The fairway opens up around 250 yards from the tee.
+With it being slightly downhill it gives you a significantly shorter approach shot.
+My caddie was really good and gave perfect directions on holes like this.
+My drive was good and left me with a short approach shot to the green.